melkarama/antigostman/README.md

-# Antig - Advanced Java HTTP Client
+# Antigostman - Advanced Java HTTP Client

-**Antig** is a powerful, lightweight, and native Java Swing application designed to emulate the core functionality of Postman.
+**Antigostman** is a powerful, lightweight, and native Java Swing application designed to emulate the core functionality of Postman.
 It provides a robust environment for testing, documenting, and executing HTTP requests with a focus on performance and developer productivity.

 ## 🚀 Features